Diamond Mountain District AVA

-The AVA is defined by the Napa-Sonoma county line on the west, Petrified Forest Road on the north, the 400 foot line of altitude running parallel to Route 29 on the east, and the Spring Mountain District to the south.
-This puts the southern part of the city of Calistoga, California in the appellation, with the northern part being in the Calistoga AVA since 2010.
+The AVA boundaries are defined by the Napa-Sonoma county line to the west, Petrified Forest to the north, the 400 ft line of altitude running parallel to Route 29 on the east, and the Spring Mountain District to the south.
+This places the southern part of the city of Calistoga in the appellation, with the northern part located in the Calistoga AVA since 2010.
+The appellation sits at a higher elevation than most of Napa Valley's wine region, resulting in less cool fog coming in from San Pablo Bay, and more direct exposure to sunlight.
+The soil is also very porous which allows it to cool down quickly despite the increased sunlight.